County-class destroyer: Service in the Royal Navy

 Commissioned in 1963, she served with the Home Fleet and completed extended deployments in the Mediterranean, Caribbean, and Far East.
-She was involved in major NATO exercises such as ‘Teamwork’ and provided naval gunfire support during training operations.
+She was involved in major NATO exercises such as 'Teamwork' and provided naval gunfire support during training operations.
 Her refits included improvements to radar, sonar, and the ship's communication systems.
 She also represented the Royal Navy during the Coronation celebrations in Ethiopia in 1966.
-Kent was paid off in 1980 and broken up the following year.
+Kent was paid off in 1980 to become a harbour training ship until the mid 1990s, finally being broken up in 1998.